Introducing Spin 360! First 500 signups will get 25% off ||

 5) Assess Your Lifestyle Needs

 Think about how the car fits into your life.
-Find a car that will fit all your needs and according to your vehicle usage.
-For example.
-If you have a big family, you might want to opt for an SUV, that fits best.
+Find a car that will fit all your needs and according to your vehicle usage, for example.
+If you have a big family, you might want to opt for an SUV that fits best.

 6) Select Your Financing Option